 A groundbreaking new theory of religion

-Christian Smith is the William R. Kenan Jr. Professor of Sociology and director of the Center for the Study of Religion and Society at the University of Notre Dame.
-His books include To Flourish or Destruct: A Personalist Theory of Human Goods, Motivations, Failure, and Evil and What Is a Person?
-Rethinking Humanity, Social Life, and the Moral Good from the Person Up.
+Christian Smith is the William R. Kenan Jr. Professor of Sociology and was founding director of the Center for the Study of Religion and Society at the University of Notre Dame.
+His books include To Flourish or Destruct: A Personalist Theory of Human Goods, Motivations, Failure, and Evil.